Using Life Insurance to Generate Tax-Free Income in Retirement

 While the LTC premium portion is technically deductible up to the IRS age-based maximum, this deduction is often out of reach.
 If the 65-year-old client put $43k into an LTC policy, they could write off $4,710 of the LTC premium.
 However, to claim this, the client must:

-In practice, even if a client meets these criteria, a one-time deduction of $4,710 would only result in around $1,015 in tax savings, making it a modest benefit for most clients.
+In practice, even if a client meets these criteria, a one-time deduction of $4,710 would yield only about $1,015 in tax savings, making it a modest benefit for most clients.

 This limited tax benefit is why we don’t often emphasize this scenario.